XY-boy/DRSR/readme.md

 ### Quantitative results on anisotropic Gaussian blur
  ![image](/img/res-aniso.png)
 More Results can be found in our paper [**PDF**](/img/XY-IF.pdf)!

+## Acknowledgement
+Our work mainly borrows from [DASR](https://github.com/The-Learning-And-Vision-Atelier-LAVA/DASR) and [SimCLR](https://github.com/sthalles/SimCLR).
+Thanks to these excellent works!

 ## Contact
 If you have any questions or suggestions, feel free to contact me. 😊
 Email: xiao_yi@whu.edu.cn; xy574475@gmail.com